secretstartups/handbook/support/license-and-renewals/workflows/customersdot/associating_purchases.html.md

 layout: handbook-page-toc
 title: Associating purchases with additional accounts
 category: CustomersDot
-description: Associating subscription with another account on CustomersDot account.
+description: Associating subscription with another account on CustomersDot account and for changing primary contact.
 ---

 {:.no_toc}